Police lay no charges against former Unifor head Jerry Dias in alleged bribery case

 In an election in August 2022, former national secretary-treasurer Lana Payne was elected the new president of Unifor, running against Dias' former executive assistant Scott Doherty, as well as Dave Cassidy, president of Unifor Local 444.

-Dias said in the statement that he is proud of his work as Unifor’s first president.
+Dias said the statement that he is proud of his work as Unifor's first president.